AlexGibson12/Wordle-Solver/README.md

 # Wordle-Solver
 Solves Wordles using a greedy algorithm.
+Also allows you to play a command line version of wordle.
+Try playing the game in one window and having the solver open in the other window.
+Typically takes around 3-5 guesses.

 Grey = "B"